 The North Sea disaster on Piper Alpha remains the worst oil rig disaster ever.
 The tragic event claimed the lives of 167 people on 6 July 1988.

 A communication error between shift changes resulted in a gas leakage which triggered multiple explosions on the platform.
 Of the 226 workers, only 61 survived.
 The resulting fire from this tragedy took close to three weeks to control.

 Not only is Piper Alpha classed as the biggest oil disaster, it is also one of the costliest man-made accidents in history — the total insured loss was around $1.4 billion.
 Of this amount, approximately $200 million was spent compensating the families of the oil rig explosion victims.

 2. Alexander L. Kielland

 Alexander L. Kielland was a semi-submersible platform, again in the North Sea.
 On 27 March 1980, high winds were causing waves up to 12m high.
 These winds battered the legs of the structure, eventually causing a bracing attached to one of the legs to fail.

 This caused a succession of structural failures, resulting in the platform tilting 30⁰ and eventually capsizing.
 Of the 212 workers on board, only 89 survived.
 Most of the fatalities were due to drowning.

-After the tragedy, investigations took place into the cause.
+After the tragedy, investigations began.
 These investigations discovered that there was an existing, but undetected crack on one of the leg bracings.